-PERSONAL EXPENSES AND OPTIONAL TOURINGS:
+PERSONAL EXPENSES:

 Personal Expense - You will need to take some extra money to cover drinks, laundry and souvenirs, plus any additional sightseeing that may be offered to you.
-Based on the advice of previous customers an approximate amount of AU\$250 per person, per week should be sufficient; however, for those that can't resist a bargain or may wish to participate in all of the optional excursions, consider allocating a higher amount.

 Optional tours may be offered in each city you visit during your tour at an additional cost.
 These are not included in the standard itinerary and will only be available if time permits.
-Each option will be arranged locally by your National Escort/Local Guide.
+Each option will be advised and arranged locally by your National Escort/Local Guide.